presto8/hydra/README.md

 - Ability to backup essential information to paper copy
 - Easy migration in or out: backup data is managed by the underlying backup programs, so you are able to start or stop using hydra any time you want.
+- Automatic statistics collection on backup performance (time, bandwidth, ...)
 - Full logging for easier audit and troubleshooting
+- Single ignore file syntax

 ## Philosophies

+- Default settings that work out-of-the-box for 95% of users.
+Most settings can be overridden if desired.
+Examples of defaults include:

+  - Run backups with lowest IO priority (using `ionice` on Linux)
+  - Check that disks are mounted before running backups

+- Extremely conservative approach: backup all data by default.
+Require users to explicitly mark data as "don't back up" before excluding it.

+  For example, hydra will check that mountpoints are mounted before baking up.
+  And hydra will automatically cross mountpoints unless they are excluded.

 - Use diversity of implementation.
 Don't rely on any single entity.
   - For the program used to backup the data, use multiple different backup